 A programmable thermostat in your home allows you to automatically adjust the temperature and energy use, based on your personal schedule.
 If you spend several hours each day away from home, you can set the temperature to be a little cooler during that time and set it to warm up shortly before you return home.

-Smart controls, available with all new systems, go beyond just adjusting temperature to monitor other qualities in and around your home, including:
+Smart controls, available with all new systems, go beyond just adjusting the temperature to monitor other qualities in and around your home, including:

 - Outdoor temperature

 - System efficiency

 In addition, smart controls can allow you to adjust indoor conditions remotely and can also remind you to change the filter in your system regularly.

 The furnace blower is a fan that delivers warm or cold air through the duct system of your home.
 For customized home comfort, variable speed blowers are ideal, as they can change the speed at which warm air is distributed in your home.
 Some variable speed blowers change the speed of airflow based on “smart” features built into the system that can sense a change in the environment and adjust accordingly.

 Fixed speed blowers work at one speed when turned on, which is determined by the design and size of the system.

 Electronic Ignition Systems Save Energy